Aluerie/AluBot/README.md

 If you are using the command - you are giving me consent to store your birthday data, work with it and show to other people.

-The bot have commands to delete your data, i.e. `/birthday remove`.
+The bot has commands to delete your data, i.e. `/birthday remove`.